Interview with John Green

 GT: Was that your gunnery leader?

-JG: I went home on leave, they, I met the wife, and fourteen weeks I was home, fourteen weeks leave and while I was home on leave, I was a Flight Sergeant, I got a letter, on the, I got a letter on me demob leave promoting me to Warrant Officer which was another hundred and twenty pound!
+JG: Yeah, I mean I went home on leave, they, I met the wife, and fourteen weeks I was home, fourteen weeks leave and while I was home on leave, I was a Flight Sergeant, I got a letter, on the, I got a letter on from demob leave promoting me to Warrant Officer which was another hundred and twenty pound!

 GT: Good grief!
 That would buy a house, wouldn’t it!
-Now there were a couple of funny things that happened, funny when you look on them now, and one was when you were a mid upper on your first tour and the Lancaster above you was about to drop its bombs.
+Now there was a couple of funny things that happened, funny when you look back on them now, and one was when you were a mid upper on your first tour and you looked up and the Lancaster above you was about to drop its bombs.
 They missed you but they got an aircraft below you.

 GT: What happened to the other aircraft?

-JG: That’s what I said, the bombs had all dropped, we’d dropped our bombs and all, and the smoke cleared and the rear gunner, that was Jack, we’re on fire!
-I said shut up you silly sod, I said it’s not, I said it’s some poor sod’s had bomb’s dropped on ‘im!
-As the smoke cleared away, this other Lancaster bomber was turning like that, slowly turning to get back on course, with a bomb jammed in the wing.
-Told the skipper, and the skipper, we were going round, we went near enough to see it all and then skipper just carried on, you know, to get back himself, and we found out afterwards he landed, he made it, kept asking the people involved in our station and he said oh yeah, he landed okay, he landed in France on the emergency drome.
+JG: That’s what I said, the bombs had all dropped, we’d dropped our bombs and all, and the smoke cleared and the rear gunner, that was Jack, ‘We’re on fire!’
+I said ‘Shut up you silly sod’, I said ‘It’s not’, I said ‘It’s some poor sod’s had bomb’s dropped on ‘im!’
+Well as the smoke cleared away, I was looking, this other Lancaster bomber was turning like that, slowly turning to get back on course, with a bomb jammed in the wing.
+Told the skipper, and the skipper, we were going round, we went near enough to see it all and then skipper just carried on, you know, to get back himself, and we found out afterwards he landed, you know he made it, kept asking the people involved in our station and he said oh yeah, he landed okay, he landed in France on the emergency ‘drome.

 GT: The bomb hadn’t had time to arm itself before it hit the wing.
 Must have been so fortunate.
 That’s amazing.
 Now there was also a bit of an own goal, you were telling me about seven pound jam tins!

-JG: That was the time I emptied it out the side.
+JG: That was the one, I emptied it out the side.

 GT: Tell me the story, come on, from the beginning!